Less is More: Data-Efficient Adaptation for Controllable Text-to-Video Generation: Related Work

 \section{Related Work}

 \textbf{Text-to-Video Generation.} Diffusion models~\cite{ho2020denoising,sohl2015deep} have become the leading approach for video generation, largely by adapting pre-trained text-to-image models with temporal modules.
 Early methods like AnimateDiff~\cite{guo2023animatediff} showed that adding temporal attention to a frozen T2I U-Net~\cite{ronneberger2015u} enables high-quality motion.
 The field has since moved toward Diffusion Transformers (DiTs)~\cite{peebles2023scalable}, which underpin state-of-the-art open-source systems such as Hunyuan Video~\cite{kong2024hunyuanvideo} and Wan~\cite{wan2025wan}.
 Closed-source models including Sora~\cite{OpenAI_Sora_2024}, Gen-3~\cite{Runway_Gen3_2024}, and Kling~\cite{Kuaishou_Kling_2024} further push the frontier with long-form, high-fidelity, physically consistent video.
-Although our experiments use Wan T2V model, our fine-tuning paradigm and evaluation framework are model-agnostic and apply to any video diffusion backbone.
+Although our experiments use the Wan2.1 T2V model with three scalar controls, our fine-tuning paradigm and evaluation framework are architecturally compatible with standard DiT-based video diffusion backbones, as they rely solely on standard LoRA layers and a decoupled cross-attention conditioning path; empirical validation on other backbones remains future work.